From Fair Decision Making to Social Equality: Affirmative Action under Natural Equality

-The following then holds. \begin{theorem} If equality is reached with an unconstrained (\UN) policy then it is necessarily reached by an \AA1 policy, however with no more, and possibly less, utility at each step. \end{theorem} \begin{proof} Since equality is reached under the \UN dynamics then $\forall \pi \in[0,1]$:
+Under AA, the analysis of equality gets slightly more complicated.
+This is mainly due to the fact that in Proposition \ref{prop:aalp} there is a specific advantaged group.
+If from one time step to the next the advantage changes, the identities of the groups swap.
+This in itself is not an issue, unless the swap also causes a switch between the cases \AA1 and \AA2.
+This last situation will not be considered for two reasons: first, because it is too unwieldy, and second, because it does not arise if the dynamics are slow enough, for example by taking the point of view of continuous time.

-where $f'$ is the derivative of the dynamics under the \UN policy.
-Expanding in terms of the proposed dynamics:
+The following characterizes the behavior of the institution adopting an \AA1 (under-acceptance) policy under the stated conditions. \begin{theorem} If equality is reached with an unconstrained (\UN) policy by way of assumption \ref{as:fcontractive}, then it is necessarily reached by an \AA1 policy implemented over all time steps, however with no more, and possibly less, utility at each step. \end{theorem} The proof of the theorem and further discussion into the analysis can be found in appendix \ref{apx:proofs}.